Encyclia tampensis aka Florida Butterfly Orchid

 Florida Butterfly Orchid, Butterfly Orchid, Tampa Butterfly Orchid

-How to care for Florida Butterfly Orchid
+How difficult is it to take care of Florida Butterfly Orchid

 If you're looking for a plant that offers a moderate level of challenge, Florida Butterfly Orchid is a great choice to test your gardening skills.